easa/juv/README.md

 | req.error     | string   | `undefined`                                                | if validation fails it would be a string of messages of validations among all params |
 | req.model     | object   | `{}`                                                       | an object for use as a variable to set the I/O in a beautiful way                    |

+## Contributions
+Please contribute!
+We profoundly accept your help.
+For contribute, please fork, and for merge, request a pull on `develop` branch!